larpchronicles/rules/03_races.md

 **Racial Abilities**:

 *Ferocity*: Kindred may call upon their inner ferocity to power their blows.
 Once per rest, a Kindred can announce “Ferocity” to activate this ability, adding +5 weapon damage against one enemy.
-A Kindred under this effect may not retreat and is immune to fear and charming effects.
+A Kindred under this effect may not run from a fight and is immune to fear effects.
 Lasts 5 minutes.

 *Begin the Hunt*: Possessing similar strengths to the creatures they resemble, many Kindred have become adept at honing and relying on their instincts or acute senses.
 Once per day, a Kindred may focus themselves and enhance an existing purchase of Tracking by 1 additional Slot.
 If the Kindred has 0 Tracking, they may use an assumed 2 for this ability.